SwapyNetwork/swapy-test-faucet/README.md

 | Rinkeby   | 0x389b6c0fd02774c372914260355b97cf1207d0e8 | 0xc32d87cbc83983faf37cc947584c115ec6b4e197 |
 | Kovan     | unavailable                                | unavailable                                |
 | localhost | Variable                                   | Variable                                   |

+## Usage
+The Token's distribution follows a rate of 1 ETH to 300 SWAPY.
+To use the faucet and take SWAPY, just send the desired quantity of ETH to the Faucet's address (according to the networks above) and you'll receive tokens.

 ## Setup